-Principle 2: Make information discoverable through metadata
+Principle 2: Make information discoverable as the user needs it

 Complex, non-linear processes often have feedback loops that influence the next step.
 In these systems, users need to be able to find information that meets their ever-changing needs.
 Metadata embedded in topics can facilitate more intelligent pushing and pulling of information for these shifting scenarios.
 The metadata can also inform better search results.

 In the previous tutorial, we looked at embedding maps to help guide users through larger processes.
 But all the maps I showed were linear maps.
 What about maps for non-linear, complex systems?
 In this section, we’ll explore ways to guide users when defined paths don’t exist.

 - Adaptive information systems for adaptive user journeys

 - From chatbots to Internet of Things